Building Business with CERN technologies

 CERN member states, including the Netherlands, have access to this technology through a limited group of third-party CERN representatives.

 HighTechXL, together with Nikhef, the Dutch institute coordinating all activities related to CERN, works with CERN on high-tech and hardware applications in the Netherlands.
-We’re honored to announce this collaboration starts July 2 with the CERN Technology Hackathon.
+We were honored to kickoff this collaboration on July 2nd with the CERN Technology Hackathon.

-In September, we’ll form teams who will found new companies, each focusing on one of the CERN technologies.
+During the IMPACT DAYS, we’ll select teams who will found new companies, each focusing on one of the CERN technologies.

-We invite all innovators and thought leaders who have the expertise and drive to contribute to the hackathon, then go on to join the new founding teams.
+We invite all innovators and thought leaders who have the expertise and drive to contribute, to join this journey.

 • Business development professionals in technology